Top 20 questions about high-protein diets

 5. Is a higher protein, low-carb diet more effective for weight loss than a keto diet that emphasizes high fat?

 The truth is that we don’t know for sure if a higher protein, low-carb diet is more effective for healthy weight loss than a keto diet that emphasizes high fat.
 Not enough head-to-head trials exist to answer that question.
-But for some people, a higher protein low-carb diet may be the better choice.
+But for some specific people, a higher protein low-carb diet may be the better choice (i.e. those who have struggled on low carb or stalled in their progress).

 A diet that is higher in protein is likely to be higher in nutrition in general.
 With a high-protein approach, you will get all the nutrients you need to keep muscles, bones, and metabolism in good shape.

-A keto diet that emphasizes fat intake rather than protein may not be as effective in supplying the body with adequate essential nutrition with a lower calorie intake.
+A keto diet that emphasizes fat intake rather than protein may require more calories to provide the body with adequate essential nutrition compared to higher protein diets.
 Refined forms of fat — such as butter and olive oil — add a lot of calories without a lot of nutrition.
-While added fat may help many people with satiety, the added fat may prevent some people from maintaining a sustainable calorie deficit.7
+While added fat may help many people with energy needs and satiety, the added fat may prevent some people from maintaining a sustainable calorie deficit.7

 Even though counting calories is frequently not a sustainable approach to weight loss, calories still count in losing and maintaining weight loss.
 With a higher protein diet, you may be more able to make every calorie count towards essential nutrition and a healthy metabolism.